Billy Bat: Publication

-Written by Naoki Urasawa and Takashi Nagasaki and illustrated by Urasawa, Billy Bat was announced in issue 45 of Kodansha's Morning in 2008.
+Written by Naoki Urasawa and Takashi Nagasaki and illustrated by Urasawa, Billy Bat was announced in issue 45 of Kodansha's seinen manga magazine Morning on October 9, 2008.
 It marks Urasawa's first major manga to be published by a company other than Shogakukan.
 Its first chapter was released in the next issue on October 16, 2008, and its last chapter was published on August 18, 2016.
 When Morning launched its digital counterpart, D Morning, in May 2013, Billy Bat was one of two series not included in the magazine's digital version.
 The series' 165 chapters were compiled into 20 tankōbon volumes by Kodansha between June 23, 2009, and September 23, 2016.
 Before the release of volume two, a 70 meter by 40 meter geoglyph of the Billy Bat symbol was found in the mountains of Iwafune, Tochigi.
 To commemorate the release of the 20th volume, Urasawa planned and directed a 60-second video, which he also performed the music for.
 The video features the Billy Bat symbol drawn on about 600 different surfaces like a flip book.

-In August 2025, Abrams ComicArts announced that they had licensed the series for English publication, with the first volume set to release in June 2026.
+In August 2025, Abrams ComicArts announced that they had licensed the series for English publication under their Kana imprint, with the first volume released on June 2, 2026.